Materials-Consortia/OPTIMADE/optimade.rst

 - **sort**: If supporting sortable queries, an implementation MUST use the :query-param:`sort` query parameter with format as specified by `JSON API 1.0 <https://jsonapi.org/format/1.0/#fetching-sorting>`__.

   An implementation MAY support multiple sort fields for a single query.
-  If it does, it again MUST conform to the JSON API 1.0 spec.
+  If it does, it again MUST conform to the JSON API 1.0 specification.

-  If an implementation supports sorting for an `entry listing endpoint <Entry Listing Endpoints_>`_, then the :endpoint:`/info/<entries>` endpoint MUST include, for each field name :field:`<fieldname>` in its :field:`data.properties.<fieldname>` response value, the key :field:`sortable` with value :field-val:`true`.
+  If an implementation supports sorting for an `entry listing endpoint <Entry Listing Endpoints_>`_, then the :endpoint:`/info/<entries>` endpoint MUST include, for each field name :field:`<fieldname>` in its :field:`data.properties.<fieldname>` response value, the key :field:`sortable` with value :field-val:`true` or :field-val:`false`.
+  The set of :field:`<fieldname>` s, with :field:`sortable` equal to :field-val:`true` make up the "sort fields" set according to its definition in the JSON API 1.0 specification.
-  This is in addition to each property description (and optional unit).
+  The field :field:`sortable` is in addition to each property description (and optional unit).
   An example is shown in section `Entry Listing Info Endpoints`_.

 Standard OPTIONAL URL query parameters not in the JSON API specification: